Julia Child’s Ratatouille

 Ratatouille

-Stuffed with a colorful variety of heart-healthy veggies, Ratatouille is a juicy and tender vegetable casserole.
-It stars meaty eggplant, tangy tomato and rich zucchini in a sumptuous broth.
-This dish is not only a great source of vitamins and minerals, but it's also packed with savory flavor!
+Stuffed with a colorful variety of veggies, Ratatouille is a juicy and tender vegetable casserole.
+Based on Julia Child's classic recipe, it stars meaty eggplant, tangy tomato, and rich zucchini in a savory broth.

 Prep: 30 minutes